GCSE Chemistry: Quantitative Chemistry

 The Mole Concept

-The mole is a fundamental unit in chemistry used to measure the amount of substance.
+The mole is a fundamental unit in chemistry that measures the amount of substance.
 One mole of any substance contains approximately 6.022 x 10²³ particles (Avogadro's number).
-Understanding moles allows chemists to perform calculations involving masses of substances.
+Moles are used in calculations involving masses of substances, allowing chemists to convert between grams and moles using the formula:

 Concentration Calculations